veektortee/Smart-Retail-Checkout-System/README.md

 ## 🪪 License

-This project is licensed under the Apahce License 2.0.
+This project is licensed under the Apache License 2.0.
 See the `LICENSE` file for details.

 ---